babyeinstein/vibe-coding-for-pms/prompt-templates/existing-codebase/hone-the-idea.md

 Each question should build on my previous answers and be grounded in the current repository's architecture, conventions, and constraints.
 The goal is to produce a clear, incremental plan that is feasible to implement and ship safely via a short-lived branch and PR.

-When finished:
-- Export the agreed plan to spec.md (include scope)

 Here is the idea (to be implemented in the existing codebase): <idea>